| Glossary The CGS Service Offering Portfolio, an integrated framework of

 so-called primary process) and the control and management processes

+involved.
 With core activities, the emphasis is on the business processes

 that are essential for the production process.
 When a company